djhmateer/djhmateer.github.io/_posts/2019-07-18-How to start Freelancing and Contracting.markdown

 [Source](https://www.simplybusiness.co.uk/knowledge/articles/2016/05/difference-between-freelancer-and-contractor/)

+- Consultant - A consultant is a person who is paid to provide professional or expert advice [source](https://www.thebalancesmb.com/what-is-the-difference-between-consulting-and-freelancing-845836)

 ## Sole Trader or Limited Company

 There is no legal difference (in the UK) as both are self-employed, and are responsible for registering with HMRC as self-employed, and completing a self assessment tax return each year.
 [Source](https://www.simplybusiness.co.uk/knowledge/articles/2016/05/difference-between-freelancer-and-contractor/)